 During the pandemic, the Georgetown Business Improvement District (BID) worked with the DC Department of Transportation (DDOT), and the Georgetown--Burleith Advisory Neighborhood Commission (ANC 2E) to create spaces in Georgetown for outdoor dining and social distancing.
 As the Pilot sponsor, the BID expanded the Pilot to include other uses of the public space such as non-dining lounging areas, bike/scooter racks (without bike lanes) and bus waiting stops (without dedicated places for buses to stop).
 Many lessons - both positive and negative - have been learned from the Pilot to inform our future.

-While there has been some increase in visitors due to the vibrancy of outdoor dining, and certain streateries look lovely, the Pilot has come with serious ramifications.
+While there has been some increase in visitors due to the vibrancy of outdoor dining, and certain streateries look beautiful and inviting, the Pilot has come with serious ramifications.
 The ramifications include:

 • Increased congestion, traffic, and parking issues.
 Buses and delivery vehicles are forced to park in the middle of the road, and thus block, the reduced number of available traffic lanes, and bicyclists and scooter-riders have difficult-to-navigate streets resulting in rider safety issues.
 Pedestrians must now dangerously navigate both bicyclists/scooter-riders and discarded bikes/scooters on the sidewalks.
 Blocked lanes are resulting in more truck and car idling causing pollution.
 Drivers are avoiding blocked main roads by using narrower, smaller side streets not meant for commuters.